MangoMade/StaticCellKit/README.md

 tableView.sck.delegate = self

-// `self` maybe is your view controller which conforming StaticTableViewDelegate.
+// `self` may be your view controller which conforming StaticTableViewDelegate.

 extension ViewController: StaticTableViewDelegate {